 An electrical armoured cable is power and extra control cable that is suited for use with mains power.
-Underground networks, cable channels, power systems, outdoor and indoor applications, and cable ducting are all examples where the electrical armoured cable is suited.
-Copper wiring creates ideal conductors for the core, resulting in various forms, including 2 core, 3 core, and five core SWA Cables, to mention a few.
+Underground networks, cable channels, power systems, outdoor and indoor applications, and cable ducting are all examples of where the electrical armoured cable is suited.
+Copper wiring creates ideal conductors for the core, resulting in various forms, including 2 core, 3 core, and 5 core SWA Cables, to mention a few.

 1. What Is The Flexible Electrical Armoured Cable?